-- 31.1.
-A bill is introduced into the house by an initial or "first reading of the bill". - 31.2.
-When the house is in session the first reading shall consist of a "reading" as provided in Rule 30. - 31.3.
-Upon a first reading of the bill, the speaker shall state that it is ready for commitment or amendment; and the speaker shall commit it to the standing or select committee, or to a committee of the whole house.
-If to a committee of the whole house, the house shall determine on what day. - 31.4.
-On a day when the house is not in session, the speaker shall cause a statement, which shall consist of the title, enacting clause, bill number and committee to which the bill is referred to be published in the house journal.
-This publication shall constitute a first reading and commitment and shall contain the notation "read and committed under Rule 31.4". - 31.5.
-All amendments offered to bills on file or on the regular calendar shall be accompanied by such copies as the chief clerk shall direct.
+- 1. A bill is introduced into the house by an initial or "first reading of the bill". - 2.
+When the house is in session the first reading shall consist of a "reading" as provided in Rule 30.

+- 3. Upon a first reading of the bill, the speaker shall state that it is ready for commitment or amendment; and the speaker shall commit it to the standing or select committee, or to a committee of the whole house.
+If to a committee of the whole house, the house shall determine on what day. - 4.
+On a nonlegislative day the speaker may cause a statement, which shall consist of the title, enacting clause, bill number and committee to which the bill is referred, to be published in the house journal.
+This publication shall constitute a first reading and commitment and shall contain the notation "read and committed under Rule 31". - 5.
+All amendments offered to bills and resolutions shall be accompanied by such copies as the chief clerk shall direct.